mongodb/docs/source/includes/fact-prod-rs-deployment-considerations.rst

      replSet = rs0

-  The :setting:`dbpath` indicates where you want :program:`mongod` to store data files.
-The :setting:`dbpath` must exist before you start :program:`mongod`.
-If it does not exist, create the directory and ensure :program:`mongod` has permission to read and write data to this path.
+  The :setting:`dbpath` indicates where you want :binary:`~bin.mongod` to store data files.
+The :setting:`dbpath` must exist before you start :binary:`~bin.mongod`.
+If it does not exist, create the directory and ensure :binary:`~bin.mongod` has permission to read and write data to this path.
 For more information on permissions, see the :ref:`security operations documentation <security-operations>`.

-  Modifying :setting:`bind_ip` ensures that :program:`mongod` will only listen for connections from applications on the configured address.
+  Modifying :setting:`bind_ip` ensures that :binary:`~bin.mongod` will only listen for connections from applications on the configured address.

   For more information about the run time options used above and other